amarwaits/Go-File-Uploader/README.md

 # Go File uploader

-A simple HTTP server that serves a HTML form Upload image file to and store in server using Go.
+A simple HTTP server that serves a HTML form to Upload image file to and store in server using Go.

 ## Prerequisites